MrMatier/MrMatier/README.md

 # Hi there 👋

-I'm Mateusz Marko, a third-year student of Information Systems and Automation at Wroclaw University of Technology.
-I am passionate about various programming disciplines including data structures, algorithm design, and machine vision.
-Proficient in C, C++, and Python, I am enthusiastic about leveraging these skills to solve complex problems and create innovative solutions.
+I'm Mateusz Marko, a third-year student of Computer Science and Automation at Wroclaw University of Technology.
+I'm passionate about various programming disciplines, including data structures, algorithm design, computer graphics, and embedded systems.
+Proficient in C, C++, and Python, I'm eager to leverage these skills to solve complex problems and create innovative solutions.

 ## About Me